neogeodev/FusionConverter/README.md

 Compatibility list: https://wiki.neogeodev.org/index.php?title=Fusion_converter

+Wire the "RESET" pads on both boards together with a small wire.
+JTAG connections: see `JTAG.png`.
+The board MUST be powered externally during programming, the programming cable doesn't provide power.

 # Note to JGO

 * You were dumb enough to clone an open-hardware project.
 You could just have used these files.